DANS-KNAW/easy-convert-bag-to-deposit/docs/index.md

     Options:

-         --bag-sequence                       Retrieve previous versions from the vault -t, --dataverse-identifier-type  <arg>   the field to be used as Dataverse identifier, either doi or urn:nbn -d, --dir  <arg>                         directory with the deposits.
+         -b, --bag-sequence                       Retrieve previous versions from the vault -t, --dataverse-identifier-type  <arg>   the field to be used as Dataverse identifier, either doi or urn:nbn -d, --dir  <arg>                         directory with the deposits.
 These deposit-dirs each MUST have the uuid of the bag as directory name, and have one bag-dir each